2019 Class of TED Fellows Includes Three AAS Members

 TED, the nonprofit dedicated to “Ideas Worth Spreading,” has announced the new class of TED2019 Fellows, 20 rising change-makers from around the world selected by open application to deliver a talk on the TED stage this April in Vancouver, British Columbia, Canada.
 Among the new class of TED Fellows are three scientists working in astronomy and related fields:

 - Federica Bianco (University of Delaware) — Astrophysicist and AAS member using an interdisciplinary approach to study stellar explosions and help build resilient cities by applying astronomical data processing techniques to urban science.
+(Watch her TED talk: "How We Use Astrophysics to Study Earthbound Problems.")

 - Erika Hamden (University of Arizona) — Astrophysicist and AAS member developing telescopes and new ultraviolet detection technologies to improve our ability to observe distant galaxies.